Alginate Setting Time Discussion

 Our alginate product names give basic information about their alginate setting times.
 The three number sequence refers to the setting time at a particular water temperature.
-(For example, under ideal conditions, 590-IBG alginate will set in about 5 minutes when using 90°F water.)
-GenesisV sets in about 5:30 with 70°F water and its brother, GenesisX will set in about 10 minutes under the same circumstances.
+(For example, under ideal conditions, FaceGel (590) alginate will set in about 5 minutes when using 90°F water and BodyGel (880) sets in about 8 min. with 80°F water)

 We test our alginates during manufacturing so they perform to these standards (+/-5%).
 We test under controlled conditions (low humidity and 70°F air temperature with purified water).

 Rarely will you have the luxury of using our products under such conditions.
 Here is a list of factors that can affect the alginate setting time (in order of the magnitude of their effect):

 - Water Temperature.......
 Warmer water will speed the setting time of alginate and cooler water will slow it.
 (For a graph of setting times vs. water temperature, look below.

 - Mixing Ratio.......
 Thicker alginate sets faster, thinner sets slower- all else being equal.

 - Air Temperature.......
 Air temperature will affect how quickly the alginate will cool during and after mixing- same "warmer/faster, cooler slower" effect, however layup molds will be much more affected because of the larger "surface area to volume" ratio.
 Spread thin, it will be more affected by air temperature and evaporation than a bucket mold.